codetv-dev/devsquares/RUN-OF-SHOW.md

   - Start with center square
   - Continue clockwise from top-left
   - For each square, do the intro + leave space for banter
+- Remind the audience they can play along
+  - QR code, link
+  - We will be showing their guesses on screen
+  - There are prizes for players
 - Bring out contestant 1
   - Intro
 - Bring out contestant 2
   - Intro
-- Remind the audience they can play along
-  - QR code, link
-  - We will be showing their guesses on screen
-  - There are prizes for players
 - Rules
+  - Mention the secret square
+  - TODO: write up the rules in a really concise way
 - Begin game
   - Contestant chooses square
   - Select square on controls